Helping Students Overcome Work Inhibition

 Support is incremental and takes one day at a time.

-Support is taking baby steps, focusing on successes, breaking assignments into smaller pieces, giving assignments that can be completed and encouraging every step of the way to success.
+Support is for taking baby steps, focusing on successes, breaking assignments into smaller pieces, giving assignments that can be completed and encouraged every step of the way to success.

 Most work-inhibited students work with help as it reduces the likelihood of failure or if there is failure, they are not alone.
 Therefore, cooperative learning can be used if there is a plan for individual accountability and a long term goal of independence.